Muhammad-Arslan2079/IMDB-Movie-Reviews-Sentiment-Analysis-using-LSTM-Neural-Network/README.md

 ## Features

 - Uses the **Kaggle IMDB movie reviews dataset**
-- Text preprocessing and tokenization
+- Text preprocessing and tokenization converting 5000 most frequent words into tokens while ignoring other
+- padding sequence to same length of 200 tokens in each datapoint.
 - Word embeddings with Keras' Embedding layer
 - Deep learning model using LSTM (Long Short-Term Memory) layers
 - Training with validation and accuracy/loss visualization